programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ```
 ### Second combined method

-The second combined method uses the text region coordinates provided by Tesseract and creates the text output by extracting the characters that fall within the bounds of these text regions from the JSON response files generated through the `JSON_OCR` function defined in the Google Vision section.
+The second combined method uses the text region coordinates provided by Tesseract and creates the text output by extracting the words that fall within the bounds of these text regions from the JSON response files generated through the `JSON_OCR` function defined in the Google Vision section.

 To begin, it is useful to create a function that will output a dictionary that, for each page, contains the coordinates of each text region, as well as the height and width of the page.
 The height and width of the page will be necessary to convert the pixel coordinates provided by Tesseract to the normalised coordinates provided by Google Vision.